Working Tickets in the App

 The conversation area supports:

-• Public messages (visible to reporter)
+- Public messages (visible to reporter)

-• Internal comments (agent-only context)
+- Internal comments (agent-only context)

-• Author display names for support messages
+- Author display names for support messages

-• User mentions in replies (for example @username)
+- User mentions in replies (for example

-• A visibility selector next to Send, with automatic wrapping on narrow layouts
+@username) - A visibility selector next to Send, with automatic wrapping on narrow layouts

 Mentioned workspace users get a direct notification after message send:

-• Discord workspaces: mention notification via DM
+- Discord workspaces: mention notification via Discord DM

-• Non-Discord workspaces: mention notification via email
+- Bnder workspaces: mention notification via email

-• Direct-notification settings are respected
+- Direct-notification settings are respected

 Ticket description is separate from conversation and is not injected as the first chat message.
+Descriptions, replies, internal notes, and master-ticket broadcast messages can contain up to 32,000 characters.

-Linked Ressources section
+Linked Resources section

 Use the resource link input to connect:

-• Tasks
+- Tasks

-• Knowledge documents
+- Knowledge documents

 Input suggestions are shown while typing, and linked resources are added by selecting one of the shown suggestions.
 Each linked item is clickable, so you can open the linked task or knowledge document directly from the ticket detail.
 The knowledge suggestion panel is only shown when at least one suggestion is available.
-If workspace search is not available for the current plan, the link search area shows the Pro upsell message instead of silently returning no results.
+If workspace search is not available for the current seat, the link search area shows the Starter/Pro upsell message instead of silently returning no results.

 Ticket-to-ticket workflows are handled separately through dedicated sections:

-• Child Tickets
+- Child Tickets

-• Duplicates
+- Duplicates

-• Related Tickets
+- Related Tickets

 For incident/duplicate workflows using explicit master tickets, child rollups, and bulk actions, see Master Tickets.

+You can also create a task directly from the Linked Resources section.
 The created task is linked back to the ticket automatically.
 The task form opens without prefilled title/description so agents can define task wording explicitly.
 If the ticket already has a customer or labels, those values are also prefilled in the new task draft.
 The Linked tickets block in the task popup still shows the pending ticket link before task creation.
 Only the intended ticket link is prefilled for that new task tab; unrelated task-create query state is not reused.

 Create knowledge draft from closed tickets